 05 of 12

 May is the month that most Detroiters emerge with the warmer temperatures although you cannot rule out a final snowstorm.
-Ever optimistic that weather will be on their side, most communities within the metropolitan Detroit area hold outdoor art fairs, concerts, and walks, such as Art Birmingham, the Belle Isle Grand Prix, Eastern Market's Flower Day, Walk MS, and Detroit's March of Dimes' March for Babies Walk.
+Ever optimistic that weather will be on their side, most communities within the metropolitan Detroit area hold outdoor art fairs, concerts, and walks, such as Art Birmingham, the Detroit Grand Prix, Eastern Market's Flower Day, Walk MS, and Detroit's March of Dimes' March for Babies Walk.

 If you'd rather stay indoors, you can join 50,000 people who love visiting the Motor City Comic Con every year in Novi, Michigan, at the Suburban Collection Showplace.